tabiosg/mrover/src/esw/odrive/README.md

 ---

 ## TODO
-- [ ] SOMEONE DOUBLE CHECK IF THE RATIOS ARE CORRECT...
-THEY LOOK AWFULLY WRONG.
+- [ ] SOMEONE DOUBLE CHECK IF THE meters_to_turns_ratio IS CORRECT...
+IT IS LIKELY WRONG.
 I ADDED ASSERTS IN CASE I MESSED UP SOMEWHERE.
 - [ ] Test with ROS
 - [ ] Make sure messages and topics are consistent with the gui and teleop programs